I call on all Grand Mothers

 —Adrienne Rich, “Natural Resources”

 In 2021, the book entered a new stage, with the launch of the All We Can Save Project, an organization to develop and nurture feminist climate leaders.
 Where patriarchal climate actors compete to find the newest, shiniest technological solutions, the All We Can Save Project works together to tend and restore existing resources.
-As patriarchal climate thinkers focus on logic and data, ignoring heart and soul, All We Can Save acknowledges and hopes to soothe the grief we share for our vanishing world.
+As patriarchal climate thinkers focus on logic and data, ignoring heart and soul, All We Can Save acknowledges and hopes to soothe the overwhelm and burnout inherent in a movement intent on changing the world.

 “Feminist climate leaders will hold a majority of power in the movements and experience deep joy in their work. ”